chase-000/SnowRunnerTools/README.md

 Used to compress files into a single PAK file and for packing/unpacking _initial.pak\initial.cache_block_ file that contains various game data, including UI layout, settings and translations.

-As an example, here's how to increase first and second person FOV slider ranges (they're normally limited to 130 max):
+As an example, here's how to increase first and third person FOV slider ranges (they're normally limited to 130 max):

 ```bat
 set client=D:\Games\SnowRunner\en_us\preload\paks\client